 At Kostopolous Law Group, we routinely handle retail theft cases throughout Chicago.
 Mr. Kostopoulos is a former prosecutor.
-He has handled thousands of cases and will use his experience to aggressively attack the prosecution’s case.
+He has handled thousands of cases and will use his experience to attack the prosecution’s case aggressively.
 If you’re facing shoplifting charges, speak with a Chicago retail theft attorney at Kostopoulos Law Group today.

 Authorities take “retail theft” cases seriously in Illinois.
 At the minimum, retail theft is a Class A misdemeanor.
 Aggressive prosecutors look for any enhancements supported by the facts to increase penalties to a Class 4 felony and even higher.
 Call us now so that we can devise your best legal strategy.